stalker314314/dlib-cnn-face-detection-analysis/README.md

 ### Code

 Whole code is written in Python and is inside `src/` directory.
-IT should be self-contained (except installing `requirements.txt`), but since it is fairly small, just go ahead and fiddle with it.
+It should be self-contained (except installing `requirements.txt`), but since it is fairly small, just go ahead and fiddle with it.
 **Full run take around 1.5 days on my machine.** (you have been warned!:)